VongaiMitchell/vongaimitchell.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Vongai Mitchell Makuwaza is a masters student in machine intelligence at the African Institute for Mathematical Sciences (AIMS) in Senegal.
+Her research interests include reinforcement learning, high performance computing, machine learning and electrical engineering.
+She is currently a High Performance Computing (HPC) Systems Engineer.
 {style="text-align: justify;"}